moshfeu/vscode-diff-merge/README.md

 - Scroll locking (while scrolling, scroll the other editor)
 - Diff editors theme has different look & feel than vscode
 - Focus the tab when comparing the same file
+- For single comparing - left editor is not editable